 At the time of initial intake, the HA will advise families that they must notify the HA, in writing, when their circumstances, mailing address or phone number(s) change.

-Change in Preference Status While on the Waiting List :
+Change in Preference Status While on the Waiting List : (Currently there are no preferences)

 Situations of some families who did not qualify for a preference when they applied may change so they are qualified for a preference, if applicable.
 The family should contact the HA so their status may be certified or verified.
 Applicants whose preference status changes while they are on the waiting list retain their original date and time of application, or application number, as applicable.

-If the HA determines that the family does now qualify for a preference (if preferences are applicable), they will be moved up on the waiting list in accordance with their preference(s) and their date and time of application.
+If the HA determines that the family does now qualify for a preference (if preferences are applicable), they will be moved up on the waiting list in accordance with their preference(s) and their lottery number.
 They will then be informed in writing of how the change in status has affected their place on the waiting list.

 Processing Applications for Admission :